Water-Damaged, Wet and Stained Document Restoration

 For heavily soiled or flood-damaged documents that have been submerged in contaminated water (floodwater containing silt, agricultural run-off, sewage), the standard conservation response is surface-rinsing in clean water before air drying, to remove soluble contamination and biohazard material from the surface.
 This rinsing is only appropriate where the ink is water-resistant; it cannot be used for documents with water-soluble inks because the rinse water will complete the migration damage.
 NARA's (US National Archives and Records Administration) "Emergency Salvage of Wet Books and Records" guidance, the UK's disaster planning documentation from the National Archives, and the Australian Institute for the Conservation of Cultural Material (AICCM) "Preservation of Wet Paper" notes all describe the surface-rinsing step as an optional preliminary to air drying in contaminated-flood scenarios.

 Cockling and dimensional distortion can be managed, after initial drying, by humidifying the dried sheet to approximately 60 per cent RH in a controlled chamber, pressing it flat between dry blotters under low weight for 24 to 48 hours, and allowing it to air dry again under slight pressure.
 This two-stage process restores some planarity but cannot fully eliminate set cockling in severely distorted sheets.
-It is a standard book and paper conservation technique (described in the Library of Congress Preservation Directorate guidelines and in Morrow and Dyal (1986) "A Conservation Manual for the Field Archaeologist") and is applied routinely in forensic document laboratories handling flood-recovered archives.
+This two-stage process restores some planarity but cannot fully eliminate set cockling in severely distorted sheets.
+It is a standard book and paper conservation technique, described in the Library of Congress Preservation Directorate guidelines and in Sease (1987) "A Conservation Manual for the Field Archaeologist", and is applied routinely in forensic document laboratories handling flood-recovered archives.

 Bound volumes, whether court ledgers, company registers, or personal notebooks, present a drying problem that individual sheet protocols cannot solve.
-A fully saturated book cannot be disbound page by page without destroying its evidential integrity as a bound unit; the binding itself may be evidence of whether pages have been added or removed.
-Air drying of a closed sodden book produces a dried brick: the pages cockle and adhere to each other, the cover boards delaminate, and the text block swells and does not recover its original dimensions.
-The standard solution is freeze-drying (vacuum lyophilisation).
+A fully saturated book cannot be disbound page by page without destroying its evidential integrity as a bound unit; the binding itself may carry evidence of whether pages have been added or removed.
+Air drying a closed sodden book produces a dried block: pages cockle and adhere, cover boards delaminate, and the text block swells without recovering its original dimensions.
+Freeze-drying by vacuum lyophilisation is the standard solution.

 Freeze-drying removes water from a material by sublimation: the water is first frozen, then the surrounding pressure is reduced below the triple point of water (611.73 Pa), at which solid ice converts directly to vapour without passing through the liquid phase.
 Because the ice sublimes without becoming liquid, no further wetting or capillary action occurs inside the volume, preventing additional ink migration and reducing adhesion between pages.
 The book finishes the process slightly stiff but approximately in its original dimensional form, with pages separable.

-The technique requires specialist equipment: a freeze-drying chamber large enough to accept the document (typically commercial lyophilisers used in conservation contexts, or specialised units such as those operated by Polygon Group, Belfor Document Restoration, or Alliance Preservation in the US).
+The technique requires specialist equipment: a freeze-drying chamber large enough to accept the document (typically commercial lyophilisers used in conservation contexts, or specialised units such as those operated by Polygon Group or Belfor Document Restoration in the US).
 In the US, NARA has operated a freezer staging protocol since the 1990s: wet volumes are frozen at minus 20 degrees Celsius or lower within 24 to 48 hours of wetting (before mould can germinate, which occurs at temperatures above 4 degrees Celsius with sufficient moisture), held frozen, and then transported to a freeze-drying facility.
 This staging approach is explicitly endorsed in the Federal Emergency Management Agency (FEMA) cultural property protection guidance and the NARA "Disaster Ready" series.

 In the UK, the National Archives at Kew and the British Library have used freeze-drying for disaster recovery.
 The technique was applied to the damaged volumes from the Hertfordshire Constabulary archive flood in 2003 and to water-damaged material from several local authority record offices following storm events in 2013 and 2019.